"Six days you may do your work; but the seventh day will be holy, a sabbath of sabbaths to God" (Ex. 35:2).The Lonely Businessman and the Pauper

-One day a poor man arrived in town and began making the rounds, collecting handouts and small change.
-When Jonathan saw the pauper at his door, he became very excited - this fellow was from his home town!
+One day, a poor man arrived in town and began making the rounds, collecting handouts and small change.
+When Jonathan saw the pauper standing at his door, he became very excited - he recognized this fellow!
+He was from his home town!

-The poor man, however, was not happy with all this attention "Why do you bother me with all of your questions?
+The poor man, however, was not pleased with all this attention "Why do you bother me with all of your questions?
 Leave me alone!
 I don't have time for idle chatter.
 I came here to collect donations, not spend the day gabbing away with you!"

 Jonathan then opened his wallet and took out the entire sum.
 "Here, take this.
 Now you can spend the day with me and give me a full report on everything that has happened in our home town since I left."

-One Day for the Soul
+A Day for the Neshama

 God gave us a lofty soul, formed from under His holy throne.
-All week long, we are busy earning a living, and the Divine soul is in exile, far away from its home.
+All week long, we are busy earning a living, and the Divine soul is in exile, far away from home.

 But one day a week, God gave us the Sabbath, a day when we are not burdened with our weekday occupations, a day when we are free to enjoy being close to God and rejoice in His love for us.

-That is what the Torah says: "Six days you may do your work."
+That is what the Torah says, "Six days you may do your work."
 For six days each week, we are busy with worldly matters.
 "But the seventh day will be holy, a sabbath of sabbaths to God."

 "The Sabbath and holidays were only given to Israel so that they will occupy themselves in Torah study" (Jer.
 Talmud Shabbat 15:3; see Beit Yosef, Orach Chaim, 288:1).